What You Wear, Eat and How You Spend Time With Friends

 On-demand delivery, like Uber, offers employment opportunities, putting strangers together and connecting us in ways we never considered before.

 How You Engage With Technology Is Affected By Last-Mile Delivery

 Last-mile delivery technologies are rapidly advancing, with short and near term projections revolving around electric vehicles.
 Ultimately, the goal is for last-mile parcel delivery to be made by robots.
 The implications this has on how we engage with technology are far-reaching.
 Will certainly manifest in ways we have yet to truly understand.

 As delivery services become more tech-powered, the cost of same-day delivery will decrease.
 Inevitably driving consumer habits and increasing the popularity of online shopping.
 Our engagement with technology will evolve, as AI will advance rapidly moving beyond our handheld devices.

 Last Mile Logistics Is Shaping The “Gig Economy”

-Companies like Amazon, Uber, Postmates, DoorDash, etc. have embraced the gig economy by creating a model that allows them to deliver to consumers.
+Companies like Amazon, Uber, Postmates, and others. have embraced the gig economy by creating a model that allows them to deliver to consumers.
 Without having to own assets (trucks, vehicles, etc.).
 While there are aspects of Amazon and Uber that are more asset-based logistics, the model in which employees use their personal cars allowed “side-hustles” to explode.

 According to an article over at Ecommerce Nation, VCs “are interested in companies based on information and technology, not on assets such as vehicles.
 They focus on companies that use analysis and information to figure out how to do the work for less money, and to take advantage of drivers’ overcapacity with their own cars.”